-- A good reputation and network can really help open up doors for you and your business, getting you access to potential clients, partners, and future investors.
+- A good reputation and network.
+This can really help open up doors for you and your business, getting you access to potential clients, partners, and future investors.

-- Enough cash for potential future rounds.
+- Cash for potential future rounds.
 Knowing that, should things go well, there are funds available for future rounds will give you the support you need for the longer term.

-- Being a team player is important – most startups operate with fairly flat hierarchies, and someone coming in with controlling behaviour can be very counterproductive.
+- A team player.
+Most startups operate with fairly flat hierarchies, and someone coming in with controlling behaviour can be very counterproductive.

-- Realistic expectations for your growth, and the resilience to help you get there when the going gets tough.
+- Realistic expectations.
+Being realistic about your growth, and the resilience to help you get there when the going gets tough.

 Your pitch will need to cover the following key areas to look appealing to an angel investor.